Love Never Keeps Promises, Only Promises Keep Love

 6. Respect Their View – Avoid forcing belief.
 People may need time to reflect, and aggressive debates often push them away.

-7. Share Your Perspective Humbly – Explain why you believe in hell, but acknowledge that faith requires persona
+7. Share Your Perspective Humbly – Explain why you believe in hell, but acknowledge that faith requires personal acceptance.

 Komentar